 For the hundredth time, Switzerland is a really safe country!
 Thankfully, that goes for female travelers too.
 There’s basically nothing stopping any woman thinking of a solo trip to Switzerland.
 You’ll definitely be able to safely explore this beautiful country.

 There are always going to be ways to maximize your safety and stay out of dangerous situations.
-So with that said, we’ve compiled a list of safety tips for female travelers so that you can travel Switzerland like an absolute pro – and with peace of mind, too.

 - Common sense is still the name of the game for solo female travelers in Switzerland.
 Anything that seems sketchy probably is, so remove yourself from any potentially dangerous situations and just trust your gut if something doesn’t feel right.